smvfe/C-code/README.md

 # C-code
-repository for the some C code projects
+repository for some C code projects